The Schweitzer Institute: An Introduction (4 mins)

 At the heart of Schweitzer’s philosophy is Ehrfurcht vor dem Leben, or ‘reverence for life’, which he proposed as a pathway to restoring civilisation.
 His commitment to actualising these ideals - most notably through his medical mission at Lambaréné in Africa - established him as a global inspiration and earned him the Nobel Peace Prize.

-The Institute is also a leading research centre for dynamic symmetry theory—a contemporary scientific framework analysing how complex systems maintain adaptability and resilience at the edge of order and chaos.
+The Institute is also a major research hub for dynamic symmetry theory, a contemporary scientific framework analysing how complex systems maintain adaptability and resilience at the edge of order and chaos.
 This work directly informs our approach to environmental ethics, providing new insights into how societies and institutions can integrate ethical responsibility with the need for flexible, sustainable decision-making.

 Our activities include: